Reliability Assessment and Safety Arguments for Machine Learning Components in System Assurance: Introduction

-Then, we present a set of safety case templates to support reliability claims\footnote{We deal with probabilistic claims in this part, so ``reliability'' claims are about probabilities of occurrence of failures, and ``safety'' claims are about failures that are safety-relevant.
-The two kinds do not require different statistical reasoning, thus we may use the two terms safety and reliability interchangeably when referring to the probabilities of safety-relevant failures.} stated in \textit{pmi} based on our new RAM---the ``backbone'' of the probabilistic safety arguments for ML components.
-Essentially, the key argument is over the rigour of the four main steps of the \gls{RAM}: all perspectives of the RAM, including modelling assumptions, hyper-parameter selections, intermediate calculations and final testing results, should be presented, justified and organised in a structured way.

-Finally, a comprehensive case study based on a simulated \gls{AUV} that carries out survey and asset inspection missions is conducted.
-The case study in our simulator is both efficient and effective as a first step to demonstrate and validate our methods which, we believe, can be easily transferred to real-world case studies.
-All simulators, \gls{ML} models, datasets and experimental results used in this work are publicly available at the our project repository \url{https://github.com/Solitude-SAMR} with a video demo at \url{https://youtu.be/akY8f5sSFpY}.
+Finally, we conduct comprehensive case studies based on \gls{AUV} and \gls{UGV} in both simulated and physical environments to demonstrate and validate our methods.
+All source code, \gls{ML} models, datasets and experimental results used in this work are publicly available at the our project repository \url{https://github.com/Solitude-SAMR} with video demos at \url{https://youtu.be/akY8f5sSFpY} and \url{https://youtu.be/E95vh5sxs7I}.

 \paragraph{Summary of Contributions} The key contributions of this work include: \begin{itemize} \item An assurance case framework for \gls{LES} that: (i) emphasises the arguments for quantitative claims on safety and reliability; (ii) with an ``end-to-end'' chain of safety analysis and reliability modelling methods for arguments ranging from the very top safety claim of the whole \gls{LES} to low-level \gls{VnV} evidence of \gls{ML} components.